wrfrohlich/BITalino_Server/README.md

 2.1.2 - Docker:

 !!!
-Raspberry Pi uses the ARM architecture, so won't be compatible with all containers.
+Raspberry Pi uses the ARM architecture, so will not be compatible with all containers.
 Images need to be built from an ARM base !!!

 * Install the docker: `curl -sSL https://get.docker.com | sh`